LambdaTest/test-at-scale-js/README.md

 ## Used By

-This project is used by the following companies:
+This project is used by:

 - LambdaTest [TAS](https://tas.lambdatest.com/)